 fields = ['field1', 'field2'] arcpy.da.FeatureClassToNumPyArray(fc, fields, null_value=-9999)

-The dtypes of the created array are determined from the field type of the input table or feature class.
+The dtype objects of the created array are determined from the field type of the input table or feature class.

 |Field type||NumPy dtype|